 And we’re just getting started.

 Oyster restoration has long been a priority for The Nature Conservancy.
 Oysters filter sediment and algae and remove nitrogen and phosphorus - harmful pollutants in excess - from the water, while their reefs provide nurseries and feeding grounds for rockfish, crabs and other commercially and recreationally important species.

 Recent and dramatic changes in the public policy arena, coupled with emerging scientific understanding and the creation of large-scale oyster sanctuaries, are providing a clear path forward to restore this keystone species.

-2018 saw the construction of 15 new acres of reef In Virginia’s Piankatank River.
-We’re building on the success of three sanctuary reefs totaling 50 acres that were constructed in 2014, 2015, and 2017.
-Working with partners, including The Army Corps of Engineers, Virginia Marine Resources Commission (VMRC), and NOAA, we’re steadily moving closer to a goal of 428 acres of oyster restoration in the Piankatank by 2025.
+In 2020, TNC contributed to the construction of 33 acres of reef in Virginia’s Piankatank River, bringing the total to 146 acres planted on more than 15 reefs since 2014.
+Working with partners, including The Army Corps of Engineers, Virginia Marine Resources Commission (VMRC), and NOAA, we’re building on success and steadily moving closer to a goal of 428 acres of oyster restoration in the Piankatank by 2025.

 What does that number represent?
-An area of reef bigger than the National Mall in Washington, D.C., and representing the largest oyster restoration project in the world.
+An area bigger than the National Mall in Washington, D.C., and representing the largest oyster restoration project in the world.

 Reefs have been constructed using clean, crushed concrete or granite.
 High pressure water hoses are used to deposit the smaller sized substrate; floating cranes and barges are used to precisely place the granite in rows along the reef sites.